cadia-lvl/samromur-mfa/README.md

 ...
 ```

-Another file is required to use this tool : a metadata file, containing the utterances said in the audio files.
-This file has to be in the shape of a table, so that python can read it as a Dataframe :
+Another file is required : a metadata file, containing the utterances said in the audio files.
+It has to be in the shape of a table, so that Python can read it as a Dataframe :

 ```
     speaker_id             filename                                           sentence  ...    size user_agent status